-“Nick Cave is one of my favourite artists because he manages to combine really painful, difficult subjects from our culture, but then regurgitates it in a way that’s colourful and uplifting,” Mizz Hunty, a faceless high-heeled cone of rainbow Mylar, told me at the ball.
-Hunty said she spent a week on her costume, tying each coloured strand (left over from Drag Race watch parties) onto a fishnet suit one by one.
+“Nick Cave is one of my favorite artists because he manages to combine really painful, difficult subjects from our culture, but then regurgitates it in a way that’s colorful and uplifting,” Mizz Hunty, a faceless high-heeled cone of rainbow Mylar, told me at the ball.
+Hunty said she spent a week on her costume, tying each colored strand (left over from Drag Race watch parties) onto a fishnet suit one by one.
 She called it “a giant fucking pride flag,” combining everything that makes some people “not want to bake a cake” into one, fabulous outfit.

 “Tonight is about exuberance and celebration,” she said through the hundreds of strands.
 “We are giving a massive finger to all this bullshit that says you can’t be different.”